Analysing the magic ingredients for courageous leadership inspired by a quote from effective leader Winston Churchill.

 The only thing we can do is to look fear in the face and keep going.
 It does take courage, especially on those days that we’d like to go back to bed.

-Insecurities are often behind a number of issues leaders face.
-If they are there, then they need to be addressed because if they aren’t, they will lead to plethora of other issues which will impact you, your team, and ultimately your business.
+Insecurities are often behind several issues leaders face.
+If they are there, then they need to be addressed because if they aren’t, they will lead to a plethora of other issues which will impact you, your team, and ultimately your business.

-When facing challenging times, pause and reflect on your own behaviour.
+When facing challenging times, pause and reflect on your behaviour.
 Ask yourself the following: